-This week began with World Sepsis Day (13th September) with the hope that the annual event would raise awareness of this serious infection, which is said to be responsible for thousands of deaths in the UK annually.
+World Sepsis Day is an annual event that hopes to raise awareness of this serious infection, which is said to be responsible for thousands of deaths in the UK annually.

 Sepsis is a potentially life-threatening condition triggered by an infection.
 It is the most common cause of death from infection despite advances in medicine.
 Sepsis is normally caused by an infection such as pneumonia or flu.
 Notably, some people are more susceptible to developing sepsis than others, for instance the elderly, young or individuals who have undergone surgical procedures.